 Mashed sweet potatoes offer your Thanksgiving guests a healthier way to enjoy this bright orange root.
 Research suggests that the type of starch found in sweet potatoes fills you up faster without the disadvantages of other starchy foods.

 Just because you are trying to serve a healthy meal does not mean that you have to cut out hearty flavorful dishes.
-Brussel sprouts have an unfair reputation of being an unpalatable vegetable.
+Brussels sprouts have an unfair reputation for being an unpalatable vegetable.

 If properly prepared, sprouts can hold their own as a delicious addition to any table.
 Roast your sprouts to bring out the best flavor.
 Cut off the tough ends and toss them in olive oil, salt and pepper.

 Roast in the oven for around 40 minutes for a vegetable side that is crispy and caramelized on the outside and rich and buttery on the inside.
-Brussel sprouts have sometimes been called the world’s healthiest food.
-They are loaded with vitamin c, folic acid, vitamin B and essential omega-3 fatty acids.
+Brussels sprouts have sometimes been called the world’s healthiest food.
+They are loaded with vitamin C, folic acid, vitamin B, and essential omega-3 fatty acids.

 4. Steamed Mussels